-If you "withhold" authority to vote with respect to one or more director nominees, your vote will have no effect on the election of the nominees.
-However, if any nominee for director receives a greater number of "withhold" votes than votes "for" his or her election (a "Majority Withhold Vote"), the Company's Corporate Governance Guidelines require that such director or director nominee promptly tender a written offer of resignation to the Chairman of the Board.
-The Nominating and Governance Committee of the Board (the "Nominating and Governance Committee") will promptly consider the director's offer of resignation and recommend to the Board whether to accept the tendered resignation or to take some other action, such as rejecting the tendered resignation and addressing the apparent underlying causes of the Majority Withhold Vote.
-In making this recommendation, the Nominating and Governance Committee will consider all factors deemed relevant by its members including, without limitation, the stated reason or reasons why the stockholders cast "withhold" votes for the director (if ascertainable), the qualifications of the director whose resignation has been tendered, the director's contributions to the Company, the overall composition of the Board and whether by accepting such resignation the Company will no longer be in compliance with any applicable law, rule, regulation or governing document (including New York Stock Exchange ("NYSE") listing standards, federal securities laws or the Company's Corporate Governance Guidelines), and whether or not accepting the resignation is in the best interests of the Company and its stockholders.
+If any nominee for director in an uncontested election receives a greater number of "against" votes than votes "for" his or her election (a "Majority Against Vote"), the nominee has not received the requisite votes needed to be elected to the Board and the Company's Corporate Governance Guidelines require that such incumbent director nominee promptly tender a written offer of resignation to the Chairman of the Board.
+The Nominating and Governance Committee of the Board (the "Nominating and Governance Committee") will promptly consider the director's offer of resignation and recommend to the Board whether to accept the tendered resignation or to take some other action, such as rejecting the tendered resignation and addressing the apparent underlying causes of the Majority Against Vote.
+In making this recommendation, the Nominating and Governance Committee will consider all factors deemed relevant by its members including, without limitation, the stated reason or reasons why the stockholders voted "against" the election of the applicable director (if ascertainable), the qualifications of the director whose resignation has been tendered, the director's contributions to the Company, the overall composition of the Board and whether by accepting such resignation the Company will no longer be in compliance with any applicable law, rule, regulation or governing document (including the New York Stock Exchange ("NYSE") listing standards, federal securities laws or the Company's Corporate Governance Guidelines), and whether or not accepting the resignation is in the best interests of the Company and its stockholders.
 The Board will act on the Nominating and Governance Committee's recommendation within 90 days following certification of the stockholders vote.
-In considering the Nominating and Governance Committee's recommendation, the Board will consider the information, factors, and alternatives considered by the Nominating and Governance Committee and such additional information, factors and alternatives the Board believes to be relevant.
+In considering the Nominating and Governance Committee's recommendation, the Board will consider the information, factors, and alternatives considered by the Nominating and Governance Committee and such additional information, factors and alternatives as the Board believes to be relevant.
 Following the Board's decision, the Company will publicly disclose the Board's decision.
-The director who tenders his or her resignation will not participate in the decisions of the Nominating and Governance Committee or the Board that concern the resignation.
+The director who tenders his or her offer of resignation will not participate in the decisions of the Nominating and Governance Committee or the Board that concern the resignation.